 Domestic violence cases can be incredibly contentious.
 As the legal process goes further and further, you may become more distant from your family members and friends that once held you in high esteem.
 Domestic violence charges have the ability to wreck your life if you end up being convicted.
 A defense attorney with a history of dealing with family violence cases can give you the edge you need to defend your freedom and reputation in court.

-Many domestic violence accusations stem from a misinterpretation of an action or outright revenge by the accusing party.
-Family violence charges can be very subjective which means if there isn’t concrete evidence by the prosecution, a good criminal defense attorney can help defend your name and help you avoid any penalties when the time comes.
+Many domestic violence accusations stem from a misinterpretation of action or outright revenge by the accusing party.
+Family violence charges can be very subjective which means if there isn’t concrete evidence by the prosecution, a good Texas criminal defense lawyer can help defend your name and help you avoid any penalties when the time comes.

 Why Can a Domestic Violence Charge Possibly Be Worse Than Other Charges?

 Domestic violence, also referred to as family violence, is defined as causing intentional physical harm to a family member.
 Family members are typically defined as blood relatives or relatives through marriage, a significant other, kids, or even someone living with you in your household that isn’t directly related to you, such as a roommate.
 While the only thing differentiating assault and domestic violence is your relation to the alleged victim, family violence charges carry far more negative implications.

 If you are accused of assaulting a stranger, it may not be as frowned upon as the connotations attached to domestic violence.
 Being accused of assaulting a significant other or a child can be much harder for your reputation to handle.
 If you have been charged with domestic violence, it’s possible that a protection order or restraining order will be given to you, especially if child abuse is being alleged.
 This can be a difficult time for you and your family.